Jonathan2251/lbd/source/gpu.rst

 array to GPU and get result from GPU to y array.
 Since both of these memory transfer trigger the DMA functions without CPU operation, it maybe speed up by running both CPU/GPU with their data in their own cache.
+After DMA memcpy from cpu's memory to gpu's, gpu operate the "y[i] = a*x[i] +y[i];" instruction with one Grid where blockIdx is index of ThreadBlock, threadIdx is index of SIMD Thread and blockDim is the number of total Thread Blocks in a Grid in :numref:`grid` above.
+Though gpu has smaller L1 cache than cpu for each core(usually mapping to Thread Block for each core?), the DMA memcpy map the data in cpu memory to gpu memory to each l1 cache of core.
+Or gpu provides operations scatter and gather to access DRAM data for stream processing [#gpgpuwiki]_ [#shadingl1]_.

 When the GPU function is dense computation in array such as MPEG4 encoder or deep learning for tuning weights, it mays get much speed up [#mpeg4speedup]_.
 But when GPU function is matrix addition and CPU will idle for waiting